system-transparency/stmgr/docs/manual.md

 The default output format is `iso`, and means that the UKI is wrapped in a bootable CDROM image.
 To get just the UKI, pass `-format uki`.

-The UKI, a PE executable, can optionally be signed for Secure Boot.
+The UKI (a PE executable) can optionally be signed for Secure Boot.
 Use the flags `-signkey` and `-signcert` to set the file names to a private key and its corresponding certificate, both in PEM format.
-Because SecureBoot does not support Ed25519, RSA keys are allowed here.
+Because Secure Boot does not support Ed25519, RSA keys are required here.

 If you Secure Boot sign the created UKI without stmgr, or if you prefer to create a UKI and format it as an ISO in separate steps, then use the `to-iso`